 Before You Begin Class

-- Admission: Admission to the College is required.
+- Admission: Admission to the University is required.
 Visiting students must submit approval and verification of good standing from their home colleges.

-- Registration: Submit registration forms to the Office of the Registrar.
+- Registration: Submit registration forms to the Office of the Registrar or online through MyLynchburg.

-- Housing accommodations: If you are in need of housing accommodations, please contact the Office of Residence Life by April 25, 2016.
+- Housing accommodations: If you require housing accommodations, please contact the Office of Residence Life by April 2024.

 - Meeting times will be adjusted for classes that extend beyond one summer term.